 Terms of Endearment in Spanish-Speaking Countries

-Inside: Terms of endearment in Spanish, explained and examples.
+Inside: Terms of endearment in Spanish, with examples a a free download.

 You can’t be in a Spanish-speaking place long before you realize that greetings, good-byes, and addressing people takes on a whole new level.
 You never leave a party without saying good-bye to everyone single person, and “hola” really isn’t a sufficient way to say hello.
 Better to include a “buenos días” or “cómo está” if possible.
 And, the more you love a person, the less you say their name.

 In Perú, you kiss to greet and meet and farewell.
-It takes a bit of figuring out, as a foreigner, and is even more complicated because kissing rituals vary across Spanish-speaking countries, and when people know you’re a foreigner, a la this post on awkward bicultural kissing moments. they might not kiss you because they know it’s not customary everywhere.
+It takes a bit of figuring out, as a foreigner, and is even more complicated because kissing rituals vary across Spanish-speaking countries.
+And when people know you’re a foreigner, a la this post on awkward bicultural kissing moments. they might not kiss you because they know it’s not customary everywhere.

 But here’s where you can never go wrong or overboard in Spanish-speaking countries: using terms of endearment.
 Truly.